PREPARE AND PREVENT

 5. Cover your mouth and nose.

-6. Cover your mouth and nose with a tissue when coughing or sneezing.
-It may prevent those around you from getting sick.
-Flu viruses spread mainly by droplets made when people with flu cough, sneeze or talk.
+8. Flu viruses spread mainly by droplets made when people with flu cough, sneeze or talk.

-7. Clean your hands.
+9. Clean your hands.

-• Handwashing: Clean Hands Save Lives
+- Handwashing: Clean Hands Save Lives

-Tips on hand washing and using alcohol-based hand sanitizers
+Tips on hand washing and using alcohol-based hand sanitizers - It’s a SNAP Toolkit: Handwashing

 Hand washing resources from the It’s A SNAP program, aimed at preventing school absenteeism by promoting clean hands.
 From the School Network for Absenteeism Prevention, a collaborative project of the CDC, the U.S. Department of Health and Human Services and the American Cleaning Institute.